martinpiper/BombJack/README.md

 There is a PCB layout design included in the Proteus workspace file.
 It is deliberately and mostly blank with the exception of adding placement for the external address/data/RW lines, clock, external VBLANK (for IRQ triggering) and video signals output header and the associated resistor ladders.
 The dual sprite bit plane pull-up resistors are also placed near the edge of the sprites board.
 The sprite resistors and RAMs are placed to maintain an aesthetic symmetry to the board.

-There are five boards in the layout:
+There are six boards in the layout:
 	Video generation
 	Character screen
 	Sprites
+	Scaled sprites
 	Tiles
 	Mode7